ElektraInitiative/libelektra/src/plugins/newtype/README.md

     check/enum/delimiter = _

 Then the value `middle_small` would validate. `middle_small_small` would be allowed as well, because multi-values are treated like bitfields.

-### Enum Conversion

-If a key is set to type `enum` and additionally the metadata `check/enum/convert` is set to `1`, the plugin will convert the string value into its index on kdbGet and back again on kdbSet.

-For example, using the array from above, a key with value `large` will be converted into the value `2`.

 ## Example